Premiership of Margaret Thatcher: Cold War

 In the Cold War, Thatcher supported US president Ronald Reagan's policies of rollback against the Soviets, which envisioned the end of Communism in Europe (which happened in 1989–91).
 This contrasted with the policy of détente (or "live and let live") which the West had pursued during the 1970s.
-In a decision that came under heavy attack from the Labour Party, American forces were permitted by Thatcher to station nuclear cruise missiles at British bases, arousing mass protests by the Campaign for Nuclear Disarmament.
-A critical factor was Thatcher's idea that Mikhail Gorbachev was the key to the solution.
-She convinced Reagan that he was "a man we can do business with. " This was a start of a move by the West to force a dismantling of Soviet control over Eastern Europe, which Gorbachev realised was necessary if he was to reform the weak Soviet economy.
+In a decision that came under heavy attack from the Labour Party, American forces were permitted by Thatcher to station nuclear cruise missiles at British bases, arousing mass protests by the Campaign for Nuclear Disarmament (CND).
+A critical factor was Thatcher's idea that Mikhail Gorbachev was the key to the solution, an idea which she cajoled along by such initiatives as her March 1987 speech in the Kremlin.
+She convinced Reagan that he was "a man we can do business with."
+This was a start of a move by the West to force a dismantling of Soviet control over Eastern Europe, which Gorbachev realised was necessary if he was to reform the weak Soviet economy.
 Those who share her views on it credit her with a part in the West's victory, by both the deterrence and détente postures.
 According to Thatcher, the West won the Cold War "without firing a shot" because the Kremlin would not risk confrontation with NATO's superior forces.

 Thatcher played a major role as a broker between Reagan and Gorbachev in 1985–87, with the successful negotiation of the Intermediate-Range Nuclear Forces Treaty (INF).
 The INF Treaty of December 1987, signed by Reagan and Gorbachev, eliminated all nuclear and conventional missiles, as well as their launchers, with ranges of 500 – 1,000 km (short-range) and 1,000 – 5,500 km (intermediate-range).
 The treaty did not cover sea-launched missiles of the sort Britain possessed.
 By May 1991, after on-site investigations by both sides, 2700 missiles had been destroyed.